-Born on January 9, 1921 in Budapest, Hungary, Agnes Keleti is the most successful Jewish female athlete in Olympic history.
-With ten Olympic medals from three Olympic Games, she stands third all-time among women for the most Olympic medals and fourth all-time as an Olympic gold medal winner.
+Born on January 9, 1921, in Budapest, Hungary, Agnes Keleti is the most successful Jewish female athlete in Olympic history.
+With ten Olympic medals from three Olympic Games, she stands third all-time among women for the most Olympic medals in gymnastics.
 A member of the Hungarian Sports Hall of Fame and the International Women’s Sports Hall of Fame, she was also inducted into the International Jewish Sports Hall of Fame.

 In 1959 Keleti married Robert Biro, a Hungarian physical education teacher whom she met in Israel.
 The couple have two sons: Daniel (b.
 1963) and Rafael (b.
 1964).

 The USC Shoah Foundation has a collection about Agnes Keleti, including almost 150 photographs from her life that are available online and a 2-hour interview with Keleti that is not available online.
 The interview code is 39566 and is in Hebrew.

 Galily, Yair.
 "Sport, politics and society in Israel: The first fifty-five years."
 Israel Affairs 13, no. 3 (2007): 515-528.